USS New York – Subic Bay’s Deadliest Shipwreck.

 The link below is to a short video of a dive through the engine room of the USS New York, but do yourselves a favour – before watching it, turn off the sound on your computer.
-Whoever dubbed in the music must have been deaf, drunk, dense or all three, to put that crap over such a visually interesting video.
+Whoever dubbed in the music must have been deaf to put that crap over such a visually interesting video.

 High spots to watch are when the cameraman has to negotiate a narrow, obstacle-impaired passageway ( 1.38) then descends past a ladder down to a new, deeper level of the ship (@ 1.51).